atpritam/Event-Flow/README.md

 - **Category**: Used for categorizing events.
 - **Order**: This model tracks transactions, linking users to the events they've registered for.
 It also includes a field to record whether the tickets associated with a particular order have been marked as used, ensuring accurate tracking of ticket usage.

-Your text is well-organized and clear, with a strong focus on security and functionality.
-I've made minor adjustments to enhance readability and ensure consistency.

 ## Server Actions

 The app uses server actions in Next.js, defined with `use server`, to interact with the MongoDB database.
 These server-side actions handle data fetching and manipulation while enforcing robust security measures to ensure data integrity and user authorization.